Rookout/GoSDK/README.md

 ## Compatibility
 Go versions 1.15 and higher are supported.

-Linux and Mac operating systems are supported.
+Linux (including Alpine) and Mac operating systems are supported.

 ## Installation